ImranQureshi25/Flight_Data_Analysis_Python_Project/README.md

-# Flight Data Analysis — Python Project
+# Flight Data Analysis — Python and R Project

 • Analyzing a 300k‑row Indian flight dataset using Python (Pandas, Numpy) and visualization libraries (Seaborn, Matplotlib) to build features like price in USD and price‑per‑hour that enable airline cost‑efficiency comparisons.